Skip to main content

 If your complaint is about your general practitioner (GP), dentist, pharmacist or optician

 You should ask the practice/practice manager to look into your complaint as they have their own complaints process.
-If this doesn’t help you, you can contact the patient support services team (opens in new tab) for further advice.
+You can find their contact details by clicking here.(opens in new tab) If this doesn’t help you, you can contact the patient support services team (opens in new tab) for further advice.

 Public Services Ombudsman For Wales